Day 2: Dive!

 Elixir is a dynamic language, so I didn't bother making an enum - I'm just using atoms here, which is something

-, and :up
+:down, and :up here.

 Now let's parse our input: